 Cost of Living in Jacksonville

-Living along one of Jacksonville’s beautiful beaches can be pricey.
-The tools below will help you determine how your budget fits with the area’s cost of living.
+Living along one of Jacksonville’s beautiful beaches is less expensive than you’d expect.
+Jacksonville residents pay less than the U.S. average for groceries, healthcare, and especially housing.
+The tools below will help you determine how your budget fits with Jacksonville’s cost of living.

 Jacksonville Real Estate

 You can enjoy a beachfront home or condo, but you may have to go further from the beach to find something larger to fit a growing family.
+The median home cost in Jacksonville is only $164,400, over $50,000 less than the U.S. average.
+Typical rent for a two-bedroom apartment is only $1,040 per month.
 Use these resources to find out about your real estate options in Jacksonville.

 The hotels in Jacksonville can accommodate beach lovers as well as super shoppers.
 Choose from upscale hotels to low key places to relax.
+The Casa Marina is the perfect blend of both.
+This beachside hotel opened in 1925 and remains an historical landmark.
 Use the resources below to find your hotel.

 With Jacksonville’s ocean-side location, the restaurants are teeming with the freshest seafood.
 There are also many restaurants and cuisines available to accommodate people who aren’t that into seafood.
+The Terra Gaucha Brazilian Steakhouse offers Brazilian meats rodizio-style and an all-you-can-eat salad bar.
 To experience something new, check out some of the dinner theaters in Jacksonville.

 Things To Do in Jacksonville